dotnet/AspNetCore.Docs/aspnetcore/migration/mvc2.md

 [!code-csharp[Main](samples/sample6.cs)]

-This approach couples our application and the server it is deployed to in a way that interferes with our implementation.
+This approach couples the application and the server to which it's deployed in a way that interferes with our implementation.
 In an effort to decouple, [OWIN](http://owin.org/) was introduced to provide a cleaner way to use multiple frameworks together.
-This framework provides a pipeline so we can add a la cart modules to our pipeline at our leisure and needs.
+OWIN provides a pipeline to which you add a la carte modules at your leisure and needs.
 The hosting environment takes a `Startup` function to set up everything.
 That function registers a set of middleware with the application.
 For each request, the application calls each of the the middleware components with the head pointer of a linked list to an existing set of handlers.
-Each middleware can add one or more handlers to the request handling pipeline by returning a reference to the handler that will be the new head of the list.
+Each middleware component can add one or more handlers to the request handling pipeline.
+This is accomplished by returning a reference to the handler that is the new head of the list.
 Each handler is responsible for remembering and invoking the next handler in the list.
 Now the entry point to your application is `Startup`, and you no longer have a dependency on *Global.asax*.
-When using OWIN with .NET Framework, you could have something like this as a pipeline.
+When using OWIN with .NET Framework, you could have something like the following as a pipeline:

 [!code-csharp[Main](samples/sample7.cs)]

 This configures your default routes, and defaults to XmlSerialization over Json.
 From here you could continue to add other Middleware to this pipeline as you see fit to satisfy your application's needs (loading services, configuration settings, static files, etc.).

-.NET Core uses a similar approach but no longer relies on OWIN to handle the entry.
-Instead that is done through *Program.cs* `Main` method (similar to console applications) and `Startup` is loaded through there.
+.NET Core uses a similar approach, but no longer relies on OWIN to handle the entry.
+Instead, that is done through *Program.cs* `Main` method (similar to console applications) and `Startup` is loaded through there.

 [!code-csharp[Main](samples/sample8.cs)]

-`Startup` must include a `Configure` method and inside Configure we can add whatever middleware to the pipeline we need.
+`Startup` must include a `Configure` method.
+Inside `Configure`, you can add the necessary middleware to the pipeline.
 In the following example from the default web site template, several extension methods are used to configure the pipeline with support for [BrowserLink](http://vswebessentials.com/features/browserlink), error pages, static files, ASP.NET MVC, and Identity.

 [!code-csharp[Main](../common/samples/WebApplication1/Startup.cs?highlight=8,9,10,14,17,19,21&start=58&end=84)]

-Now we have a decoupled relationship between our host and our application which gives us the flexibility to move to a different platform in the future (one of the strengths of using .NET Core).
+The host and application have been decoupled, which provides the flexibility of moving to a different platform in the future.

 > [!NOTE]
-> For a more in-depth reference to .NET Core Startup and Middleware, see [Startup in ASP.NET Core](xref:fundamentals/startup)
+> For a more in-depth reference to ASP.NET Core Startup and Middleware, see [Startup in ASP.NET Core](xref:fundamentals/startup)

 ## Storing Configurations
 Since the earliest versions of .NET Framework, developers have needed to store settings which could change depending upon factors such as the environment to which they were deployed.
 The most common practice was to store all custom key-value pairs in a section of your *Web.config* file called `<appSettings>`: